huggingface/transformers/docs/source/en/model_doc/bark.md

 As mentioned above, Bark is made up of 4 sub-models, which are called up sequentially during audio generation.
 In other words, while one sub-model is in use, the other sub-models are idle.

-If you're using a CUDA device, a simple solution to benefit from an 80% reduction in memory footprint is to offload the GPU's submodels when they're idle.
-This operation is called CPU offloading.
-You can use it with one line of code.
+If you're using a CUDA device, a simple solution to benefit from an 80% reduction in memory footprint is to offload the submodels from GPU to CPU when they're idle.
+This operation is called *CPU offloading*.
+You can use it with one line of code as follows:

 ```python
 model.enable_cpu_offload()